tigerfarm/arduino/Altair101/asm/programs/README.md

 opLdax.asm              LDAX : Load register A with data value from address B:C or D:E. opOut.asm               OUT pa : Demonstrate the various output options.
-                        DB character string declaration, then print it. printString.asm         OUT : Subroutine using OUT to print DB variable strings to the serial monitor. sPrint : Subroutine to print a string. sPrintln : Subroutine to print a string and finish with a new line character.
+                        DB character string declaration, then print it. opOutLcd.asm            OUT 1 : Output characters to LCD screen, and output screen options: backlight on/off and clear screen. opOutLcdOffOn.asm       OUT 1 : Backlight on, Backlight off. printString.asm         OUT : Subroutine using OUT to print DB variable strings to the serial monitor. sPrint : Subroutine to print a string. sPrintln : Subroutine to print a string and finish with a new line character.